Managing returns from parental leave: A guide for NZ employers

 • Detrimental impact on quality or performance

-• Insufficiency of work during proposed working times
+• Insufficiency of work during the proposed working times

 • Planned structural changes